shrfh/JS-Project/README.md

 }
 ```

-We will need a function to highlight a specific button we clicked, lets say "brightness", then it will highlight it.
-Additionally, the filter name will be changed according to the button clicked as well as the filter slider value.
+We will need a function to highlight a specific button we clicked, lets say "brightness", hence the use of **active**.
+Apart of that, with the fuction **innerText** the filter name will be changed according to the button clicked as well as the filter slider value.
 ```
 filterOptions.forEach(option => {
     option.addEventListener("click",()=>{